jongio/beakn/README.md

 beakn
 =====

-beakn is a DIY Lync Status light.
-Find your micro-controller dev board below and start building!
+beakn is a Lync Status light built with a [Spark Core or Photon](https://store.spark.io/).
+You can find a step-by-step guide for the latest version here: http://blog.jongallant.com/search/label/beakn

-If you want to install the beakn Windows desktop client from an MSI instead of source you should always get the latest MSI from here: https://github.com/jonbgallant/beakn/releases
+Always install the latest beakn.exe client from here: https://github.com/jonbgallant/beakn/releases

+Before I decided to go with Spark I played around with a few other options.
+Blog posts detailing my experience for each of them are below.

 ##Arduino
 http://blog.jongallant.com/2014/12/beakn-v0-1-diy-lync-status-light.html (USB) or http://blog.jongallant.com/2014/12/beakn-v0-2-diy-lync-status-light.html (Ethernet/MQTT)